 By employing the services of an occupational health provider, you can introduce procedures that will ensure all current staff and any new starters are aware of their current vaccination status.

-We advise to follow Department of Health recommendations that all clinical staff directly involved with patient care, and those likely to be exposed to bodily fluids at work, should be up to date with their injections for:
+We advise following Department of Health recommendations that all clinical staff directly involved with patient care, and those likely to be exposed to bodily fluids at work, should be up-to-date with their injections for:

 By distributing a vaccination evidence form to employees, an organisation can use the information to assess which vaccinations might be required.